Control statements

 }

-statement always runs the condition before the body.
-This means that the body might never be executed if the condition evaluates to false
+The while statement always runs the condition before the body.
+This means that the body might never be executed if the condition evaluates to false the first time.

 do {